-The 50 sub-grantees continue to use PCAR's initiatives and materials to enhance prevention education programming within their respective communities.
+PCAR's 50 sub-grantees continue to use PCAR's initiatives and materials to enhance their own prevention education programming within their respective communities.
+The following initiatives continue to be used throughout Pennsylvania.
+Please note that none of these initiatives are funded with TANF funds.